Lari White: 1998–1999: Stepping Stone

-2000–2017: Later music career and acting concentration
+2000–2017: Later music career and acting

 White ended her contract with Lyric Street in 2000 when label executives wanted her to record in a more country pop style than her previous albums.
 The same year, her agent submitted a head shot of her to the producers of the movie Cast Away, who were looking to cast a female country music singer in a role.
-The producers selected White to play Bettina Peterson, a sculptor with whom the movie's lead character (played by Tom Hanks) interacts at the beginning and end.
+The producers selected White to play the role of a sculptor with whom Tom Hanks's character interacts.
 After the film, she placed her musical career on hiatus.
 She returned in 2004 with the self-released album Green Eyed Soul.
 Unlike her previous albums, this one focused more on rhythm and blues and soul music; she chose to do so because she felt at the time that she "wasn't fitting into the format" of country music radio.
 Thom Jurek of AllMusic rated the album four out of five stars, stating, "Make no mistake, this is a very smooth, slick record; but its depth cannot be denied and as a pop record, one of the majors could have scored big with it."
 Also during this time span, she produced Billy Dean's 2004 album Let Them Be Little and Toby Keith's 2005 album White Trash with Money.